History of Zakynthos: Orlov Revolt (1770–1771)

 In the meantime, many Zakynthians and Kefalonians had crossed over to the Morea.
 The Zakynthian Captain Palikoukias of the ship Atta furnished with 20 cannon and a paid crew of 80 sailors had lowered the flag of St Mark of Venice and raised the Russian flag.
 The Zakynthians also chartered two ships and disembarked Lechena, around Gastouni.
 The Venetian provveditores of the islands expressed alarm at the fanaticism of the locals for the Orlov Revolt to his superiors in Venice.
-By early March, the Greek rebels were initially successful and managed to defeat Ottoman forces in Laconia and eastern Messenia in southern Morea.
+By March, the Greek rebels were initially successful and managed to defeat Ottoman forces in Laconia and eastern Messenia in southern Morea.
 In the north-west of the Morea in Elis, Zakynthian and Kefalonians managed to control the area after a force of around 2,000 Zakynthians led by Vassilieos Makris, Nikolaos Fourtounis, Xanthopoulos and Thrakiotis sieged Pyrgos and then conquered Gastouni and most of Elis.
 They set up a government administration along similar lines as the Venetian Republic.
 Nikoalsos Fourtounis was appointed provveditore of Pyrgos and Gastouni.

 Along with a Kefalonian force, the Zakynthians the besieged Patras.
 The siege last 20 days until the reinforcement of Turk-Albanians arrived.
 In response, many of the Zakynthians and Kefalonians left the area including Gastouni.
 When they returned to Zakynthos and Kefalonia many requested a pardon from the authorities as their participation in the Orlov Revolt was considered a crime.
 Following pressure from the Ottomans, Venice attempted to pursue the Zakynthian and Kefalonian leaders.
 The leader, Vassileios Makris escaped punishment but was pursued later in 1776 for his leadership of the Zakynythian force in the siege of Patras.
 However, the case against Makris and others like Nikolaos Fourtounis was finally heard in 1781 and they were eventually pardoned.

 The broader Orlov Revolt however failed to effectively spread – the fortresses of Navarino, Methone and the administrative center of the Morea, Tripolitsa (modern Tripoli) remained under Ottoman control.
 Meanwhile, a Greek revolt started in Crete.
 However, again the support promised by the Russian emissaries never arrived and the Cretan leaders were left to his own devices.
 They managed to organize a band of 2,000 well armed men who descended from the mountains onto the plains of western Crete.
 The Cretan uprising was soon suppressed by the numerically superior Ottoman army.
 With the assistance of Greek islanders, the Russian fleet scored a major victory against the Ottoman navy in the Battle of Cesme but this did not help the Greek army in Morea.
 A Zakynthian ship under the command of Padouveros participated in this battle.
 The revolt was soon crushed.
 The Ottoman Empire hired Albanian mercenary troops and they defeated the Russo-Greek expedition at Tripolitsa.